denynemec/elm-spa/README.md

 ## Scripts

 You can find scripts in `package.json`.
-To run one of scripts described below, add `yarn` prefix in terminal.
+To run one of scripts described below, add `npm run` prefix in terminal.

 - `analyse` - run and launch [elm-analyse](https://github.com/stil4m/elm-analyse) process.
 Go to [localhost:50000](http://localhost:50000/) to see results.
 Port 50000 is hardcoded in script.
 This process has hot reload - you can change code and you can see updated results
 - `build` - build application in Production mode